 - Hiro Hiyorimi of Princess Resurrection - much more so in the anime version, where he's generally completely incapacitated while Hime and the others take down the Monster of the Week.

-- Yukiteru of Mirai Nikki frequently slipped into this, often sitting back and letting Yuno or someone else (like Akise) solve his problems for him for entire arcs at a time.
+- Yukiteru of Future Diary frequently slipped into this, often sitting back and letting Yuno or someone else (like Akise) solve his problems for him for entire arcs at a time.
 He got better once he was broken and subsequently Took a Level in Badass.

 - Defied in Fate/stay night, where Shirou constantly tries to be important to combat even though Saber is clearly far stronger.
-He eventually succeeds, and in one timeline becomes Archer.
+He eventually succeeds in all three routes, and in one timeline becomes Archer (though not without cost).

-- The main character in the anime adaption of Agatha Christie's works is somewhat of a Mary Sue, who rarely has any important roles beyond finding Red Herring clues.
+- The main character in the anime adaption of Agatha Christie's works rarely has any important roles beyond finding Red Herring clues.
 She does get A Day in the Limelight when she substitutes a one-shot character who plays a crucial role in the novel that arc was based on.

-- Madoka Kaname from Puella Magi Madoka Magica until very late in the series.
+- Madoka Kaname from Puella Magi Madoka Magica until very late in the series, despite being the main character mostly seems to around to be tortured and for other characters to rescue.
 As in, the very last episode.
 In the previous timelines, however, she kicks massive amounts of ass.
 Note that she's being kept in this role by Homura Akemi, who has very good reasons.

 - Yuri from Alien Nine.
 She really only cries and has nightmares during the whole series.

 - Played with in Neon Genesis Evangelion.
-Shinji isn't a Useless Protagonist but Shinji himself and a number of other characters view him as this.
+Shinji isn't a Useless Protagonist but a number of other characters, including Shinji himself, view him as this.
 It's a major part of the crippling inferiority complex Shinji has.

-- Also from the realm of MST3K; Mark English, the protagonist of Devil Doll.
+- Mark English, the protagonist of Devil Doll.
 After spending the entire movie investigating the proceedings, the situation resolves itself without his help.

 - Jason from The Forbidden Kingdom.
 He's the protagonist of a Kung Fu film—starring alongside Jackie Chan and Jet Li—yet even after his Training from Hell, he's only capable of beating enemy mooks.
 That's what happens when you're the stand-in for the priest in a retelling of Journey to the West...